The First Room

 Neither of those is true.

-Porges identified what he called 'the social engagement system': the neural architecture, running through the ventral vagus nerve, that governs the body's capacity for genuine connection, creative collaboration, and full contribution.
+Porges identified what he called the social engagement system: a neural architecture, running through the ventral vagus nerve, that governs the body's capacity for genuine connection, creative collaboration, and full contribution.
 This system is not permanently fixed by the first room.
 It is continuously responsive to the current environment.
 When neuroception reads safety, the system activates.
 The person becomes available in a way that no incentive programme or performance framework can manufacture.
 When it does not, the body retreats into defensive circuitry.
 Not as a choice.
 Before any choice is made.
 But the read can change when the room changes.
 The nervous system is not a verdict.
 It is an ongoing assessment.
 And assessments can be revised.

 Eleven Seconds does not solve shame.
 It does not argue with the wound.
 It gives shame a different ending.
 It receives the person before the wound has to perform.

-You can change the eleven seconds.
-When you change the eleven seconds, the environment changes.
-When the environment changes, the behaviour follows.
+When those eleven seconds change, an environment changes.
+When an environment changes, behaviour follows.
 Not the other way around.

-What a room built on this understanding actually produces, in practice, is something that already exists in the world.
 You have heard it.
 Most likely you have felt it.
-You just did not know what you were inside...
+You just did not know what you were inside.

 Harmony